Welcome to our most recent edition of the Better Brewing Blog: How to Sweeten Kratom Tea.

 - Don’t just stick to the basics.
 As you continue along your path to finding the perfect kratom tea combo, don’t be afraid to branch out.
 Sometimes the addition of an unexpected spice or plant might be just what your tea is missing.

-We too are always broadening our horizons in search of a new kratom recipe.
-As such, we appreciate the support for our newest herbal kratom blends that we recently released.
+We’re always broadening our horizons in search of a new kratom recipe.

 We look forward to bringing you new and exciting blends in the future, and as always…Cheers to better Brewing!